-- o Clear all qualifying litter from the new clip cell. - Do not collect - 3.
+- Do not collect - 3.
 Wrap nylon cord around the four staked corners of the ground trap, delineating the trap edges. - 4.
-Identify qualifying litter, including all litter, (e.g. leaves, rachi, leaves, twigs) which is: - > 50 cm length and - < 2 cm diameter (averaged between major and minor axes if elliptical) and - < 2 m from soil surface (suspended litter, caught in overhanging vegetation, if within the 0.5 m x 3 m sampling cell, qualifies) - 5.
-Cut off and discard portions of qualifying litter which extend beyond trap edges, retaining only the portion which lies within trap perimeter, even if the retained portion is < 50 cm in length (Figure 8).
+Identify qualifying litter, including all litter particles (e.g. leaves, rachi twigs) which are: - a. > 50 cm length and - b. < 2 cm diameter (averaged between major and minor axes if elliptical) and - c. < 2 m from soil surface (suspended litter, caught in overhanging vegetation, if within the 0.5 m x 3 m sampling cell, qualifies) - 5.
+Material found in ground traps clearly originating from herbaceous plants present in the ground traps, that would otherwise qualify for collection in the herbaceous clip harvest protocol (RD[18]) may be excluded from ground trap collections. - Cut off and discard portions of qualifying litter which extend beyond trap edges, retaining only the portion which lies within trap perimeter, even if the retained portion is < 50 cm in length (Figure 14).

-Figure 8.
+Figure 14.
 All particles >50 cm length qualify for collection (both particles here are > 50 cm), but only the portions located within ground trap boundaries (blue dotted line) are collected.